Nek5000/NekDoc/source/problem_setup/usr_file.rst

   endif

 :Example:
-  In this example, the ``boundaryID`` array is used to set a positive heat flux on wall 1 and a negative (cooling) heat flux on wall 2.
+  In this example, the ``boundaryID`` array is used to differentiate between the inlet and two different walls.
+The inlet (ID = 1) has a velocity profile and constant temperature value.
+The walls (IDs 2 and 3 respectively) are set as a positive heat flux on wall 2 and a negative (cooling) heat flux on wall 3.

 .. code-block:: fortran